davidb2/davidb2.github.io-old/_reviews/books.md

-        Singer argues that with the economic properties of supply and demand, boycotting such products will reduce demand, thus reducing supply. finally, Singer takes us through historical figures and traditions to show historical public perecption and how others viewed events we consider atrocities today.
+        Singer argues that with the economic properties of supply and demand, boycotting such products will reduce demand, thus reducing supply. finally, Singer takes us through historical figures and traditions to show historical public perception and how others viewed events we consider atrocities today.
-        there was also a comparison of eastern and western philosophy in regards to animal ethics with the western traditions failing miserably. for example, St. Thomas Aquinas, Rene Descartes, and Immanuel Kant all thought that animals either (a) do not feel pain or (b) do not have intrinsic moral worth ((a) most likely implies (b)).
+        there was also a comparison of eastern and western philosophy concerning animal ethics with the western traditions failing miserably. for example, St. Thomas Aquinas, Rene Descartes, and Immanuel Kant all thought that animals either (a) do not feel pain or (b) do not have intrinsic moral worth ((a) most likely implies (b)).